-Naturens Parti @ DAC
+Naturens Parti an exhibition @ DAC

 NP-DAC-header